sapcc/limes/docs/users/api-spec-resources.md

 ### Quota bursting

 Limes supports **burstable** resources.
-If quota bursting is enabled on a project resource, the project may exceed its granted quota by a certain multiplier.
+If quota bursting is enabled on a project resource with hierarchical quota distribution, the project may exceed its granted quota by a certain multiplier.
 This is implemented by setting the backend quota higher than the granted quota, to a value known as **usable quota**.
 Usable quota is calculated according to this formula:

 ```
 usable_quota = (1 + bursting_multiplier) * quota